 - Final Declaration.
 This is where you’ll need to share details of all other taxable income, including investments and savings interest.

 Your accountant can also submit your quarterly updates, EOPS and Final Declarations using your cloud-based accounting software.
+Some bookkeepers can also make these submissions on your behalf, but you’ll need to check this with them first.

 How do I calculate income for MTD for ITSA?